iTwin/itwinjs-core/README.md

 3. Locally commit changes: `git commit` (or use the Visual Studio Code user interface)
 4. Repeat steps 1-3 until ready to push changes
 5. Add changelog entry (which could potentially cover several commits): `rush change`
 6. Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
 If multiple packages have changed, multiple sets of prompts will be presented.
-If the changes are only to non-published packages (like **testbed**), then `rush change` will indicate that a changelog entry is not needed.
+If the changes are only to non-published packages (like **display-test-app**), then `rush change` will indicate that a changelog entry is not needed.
 7. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
 8. Check for API signature changes: `rush extract-api`.
 This will update the signature files, located in `common/api`.
 9. Review any diffs to the API signature files in the `common/api` directory to ensure they are compatible with the intended release of the package